-MONTHLY COMPILED FINANCIAL STATEMENTS FOR JULY, 2019
+MONTHLY COMPILED FINANCIAL STATEMENTS

-July marks the first month of the 2019/20 fiscal year.
-The year-to-date growth in net position is slightly above projections due primarily to higher than anticipated electricity sales.
-Year-to-date electricity sales reached \$16,355,000.
+The year-to-date growth in net position is slightly above projections due primarily to a combination higher than anticipated electricity sales and lower than expected costs of energy.
+Year-to-date electricity sales reached \$34,536,000.

 SCP maintains a balanced portfolio by procuring electricity from multiple sources.
-Net position reached a positive \$93,260,000, which indicates healthy growth as SCP continues to make progress towards its reserve goals.
-Of this net position, approximately \$61,601,000 is set aside for reserves (Operating Reserve: \$51,206,000; Program Reserve: \$9,240,000; and Collateral Reserve: \$1,154,000).
-Additional contributions to these reserve accounts relating to fiscal year 2018/19 surpluses will be made after the completion of the audit for that year.
+Net position reached a positive \$97,357,000, which indicates healthy growth as SCP continues to make progress towards its reserve goals.
+Of this net position, approximately \$61,711,000 is set aside for reserves (Operating Reserve: \$51,289,000; Program Reserve: \$9,257,000; and Collateral Reserve: \$1,165,000).

+Additional contributions to these reserve accounts relating to fiscal year 2018/19 surpluses will be made after the complete of the audit for that year.